Endodontics in New City, NY

 Diagnosis of Complex Tooth Pain

-Many other conditions disguise themselves as toothaches, and not every tooth with pain needs a root canal.
-Your endodontist performs detailed diagnostic tests on multiple teeth when someone experiences tooth pain.
+Many other conditions disguise themselves as toothaches, and not every tooth with severe pain needs a root canal.
+Your endodontist performs detailed diagnostic tests on multiple teeth when someone experiences tooth pain that may originate from the jaw.
 If the pain is not coming from a problem within the tooth, then a root canal will not fix the problem.
-Endodontist specialists help determine the source of a toothache so the correct treatment takes place.
+Our endodontists help determine the source of a toothache so the correct treatment takes place.

 Retreatment of Failed Root Canals

-A failed root canal is one that becomes reinfected at any point in the future.
+A failed root canal may become reinfected at any point in the future.
 There are many different reasons for the failure of a root canal.
-An endodontist determines whether a retreatment of the root canal will have a successful long-term prognosis.
-Root canal retreatments are procedures that remove the existing root canal filling, clean the interior surface of the canals, treat any bacterial infection present, and re-fill the canals.
+An endodontist determines whether an endodontic retreatment of the root canal will have a successful long-term prognosis.
+Root canal retreatments are procedures that remove the existing root canal filling, clean the interior surface of the canals, treat any bacterial infection present, and refill the canals to repair and restore function to the tooth.

 Surgery of Tooth Roots

 In some cases, the infection within a tooth root does not respond to root canal treatment, which approaches the infection from the inside of the tooth.
-An endodontist in New City can also approach a tooth root from the outside, by accessing the end of the root surgically.
+An endodontist in New City can also approach a tooth root from the outside, by accessing the end of the root surgically through endodontic surgery.
+This may include a root end resection (apicoectomy), where the infected tip is removed and sealed.

 Treatment of Resorption

 Resorption is an unusual phenomenon in which the cells either on the outside or inside of the root malfunction and begin to dissolve the hard tooth structure.
 Both cause large defects in the tooth.
-An experienced endodontist in New City, New York works to remove these malfunctioning cells, stop the resorption process, and restore the tooth in hopes of saving it.
-Resorption is difficult to treat and should always involve an endodontist’s intervention.
+An endodontist in New City, New York, works to remove these malfunctioning cells, stop the resorption process, repair the damaged area with fibrous tissue or other materials, and restore the tooth in hopes of saving it.
+Resorption is difficult to treat and should always involve an endodontist.

 Management of Developing Tooth Roots

 In young children, the teeth appear in the mouth before the roots have completely formed.
 If these young teeth sustain injuries, it can cause the growth of the root to stop.
-Endodontists use specialized materials and techniques to stimulate growth and development of these immature roots so the teeth will be strong enough to last the child’s lifetime.
+Endodontists use advanced materials and techniques to stimulate growth and development of these immature roots so the teeth will be strong enough to last the child’s lifetime.
+This helps preserve the natural tooth structure and prevents the need for crowns or other restorations later.

-Contact Our Experienced Endodontic Specialists in New City, NY
+Contact Rockland Dental Specialists for Endodontics in New City, NY

 Rockland Dental Specialists offers endodontic care in the New City, NY area.
-Endontologists Dr. Lisa Nava Cohen & Dr. Rachel Snyder, and board-certified periodontist and implantologist Dr. Shalom Mintz are here to bring you excellent oral care with more than two decades of combined experience.
-They are passionate about helping patients resolve their gum disease and maintain their overall oral health.
-Contact us today at (845) 809-0109 to speak with one of our team members about the New City, NY endodontic services we offer or book an appointment online here.
+Endodontists Dr. Lisa Nava Cohen, Dr. Rachel Snyder, and Dr. George Ilenikhena, along with board-certified periodontist and implantologist Dr. Shalom Mintz, are here to bring you excellent oral care with more than two decades of combined experience.
+They are passionate about helping patients preserve their natural teeth and maintain their overall oral health.

-Frequently Asked Questions About Endodontic in New City
+Frequently Asked Questions About Endodontics in New City

-Although a general dentist can perform a root canal, an endodontist is preferred as they specialize in endodontic treatment.
+Although a general dentist can perform a root canal, an endodontist is preferred as they have completed two or more years of advanced training beyond dental school.
+Endodontists focus on complex procedures that regular dentists may not be equipped to handle.

-A root canal typically takes 1-1.5 hours.
+A root canal typically takes one to one and a half hours.
 Each case varies as our endodontist gives individualized attention and care to each patient.
+Most patients find the procedure painless with modern techniques.

 CONTACT